Race Details

 SATURDAY, Sept 21

 6:15-7:30 am: Medium course packet pick-up at the Wellfleet Elementary School, 100 Lawrence Ave., Wellfleet.
-Short course racers: please wait until after 7:45 to get in line so that the medium course athletes don’t run late.
+Short course racers: please wait until after 7:45 to get into the packet pick-up line so that the medium course athletes don’t run late.

 6:30-7:30 am: Wellfleet’s iconic Funk Buses will shuttle participants and spectators to Ballston Beach in Truro for the longer distance event.
 The ride will take about 10 minutes.
 The buses will return within minutes after the start of the race: spectators, don’t dawdle!